 Deadline ongoing.
 Submissions and guidelines here.

-is seeking poetry, non-fiction essays, and flash fiction that tackles their October theme: The End.
+The Rain, Party, & Disaster Society is seeking poetry, non-fiction essays, and flash fiction that tackles their October theme: The End.
 Send your work that thematically, literally, or figuratively includes concepts of endings or the end of something.
 Magazine staff work closely with contributors to hone their voice before accepting submissions.

 Deadline on-going, open from the first to the fifteenth each month.
 Submission guidelines here.